Tanfield, County Durham

-Tanfield is a former mining village in County Durham, England, near Stanley, and the location of Tanfield Railway, the Causey Arch and Tanfield School.
+Tanfield is a village and former civil parish, now in the parish of Stanley, in the County Durham district, in the ceremonial county of Durham, England.
+It is near Stanley, and the location of Tanfield Railway, the Causey Arch and Tanfield School.
+The village was formerly a mining village.

 History

 The village was first recorded in 1179 as Tamefeld, believed to be Old English for "field by the River Team", but it is mentioned in an account by John of Hexham of the Scottish invasion of 1138.
 The village church is from the 10th century.

+Civil parish

+Tanfield was formerly a chapelry, from 1866 Tanfield was a civil parish in its own right, on 1 April 1937 the parish was abolished and merged with Stanley, Consett and Lamesley.
+In 1931 the parish had a population of 9236.